 |Reminder that: - NUTSEDGE needs to go in the TRASH - HORSETAIL and SPOTTED SPURGE need to go in the YUCK BIN (do NOT put in the Compost Bin).

-For more information: Cyperus esculentus - yellow nutsedge - Class B Noxious Weed in WA - Yellow nutsedge spreads by seed and by tubers, rhizomes, and corm-like basal bulbs.
+Cyperus esculentus (below) - yellow nutsedge - Class B Noxious Weed in WA - Yellow nutsedge spreads by seed and by tubers, rhizomes, and corm-like basal bulbs.
 Seeds and tubers are dispersed with agricultural and nursery activities, soil movement and by water.
 Seeds can also be dispersed by the wind.
 LINK

 |Garden Coordinators - Please drop off your completed 2022 Budget Request in the plastic box with lid in the Shed next to the sign-in clipboard.
 Extra Budget Forms are in a folder in the vertical rack at the same location or online in the Members Corner Admin section under Financial.

 If you have any questions about your budget or garden plan, please contact Debi Kirac, Janet Kowalski, Diane Bauman, or Deborah Smeltzer.

 Email the Garden Managers

 Sign In / Sign Out - Use the Sign In sheets in the Shed, Plant House or Greenhouse to sign in with the date, your name, the time you started working in the garden, where you worked in the garden and the time you left the garden.
 Be sure to Sign Out when you depart.